ewildgoose/elixir-sudoku/README.md

     iex> {:solved, steps, board} = Sudoku.solve("4...1.......3.9.4..7...5..9....6..21..4.7.6..19..5....9..4...7..3.6.8.......3...6"); Sudoku.Board.to_string(board, :flat)
     "459716382612389745873245169387964521524173698196852437965421873731698254248537916"

-The Sudoku.Strategy module contains solve/1, find_next_step/1, step_board/1,
+The Sudoku.Solver module contains solve/1, find_next_step/1, step_board/1,
 apply_inference/2.
 These functions can be used to analyse a board, find an inference to advance the board and apply that inference to the board.